-It wasn’t until after L Street was widened to four lanes that space on the northwest corner of 60th became available to build an octogonal hotel.
-Prior to that, the site had been the home to a service station and garage owned by Fred Tex who owned a lot of farmland in the area north of L Street.
+It wasn’t until after L Street was widened to four lanes that the unusually shaped motel was built on the northwest corner of the intersection, which had been the site of a service station and garage owned by Fred Tex.
+Tex, it seems, owned a lot of farmland in the area north of L Street.

-At the time the motel opened in 1966, people were fascinated with the possibility of a moon landing and the space race between the United States and the Soviet Union.
-That likely served as inspiration for both the shape and the name – Satellite Motel.
-If that weren’t enough to grab the attention of passersby, Junior added a Sputnik-style sign that used to have blinking lights at the ends of the antennae.
-The lights were later damaged in a hailstorm.
+The motel was built during the space race between the U.S. and the Soviet Union.
+At the time, people were fascinated with the possibility of a moon landing.
+That as much as anything, I suspect, inspired the design for the motel as well as its name: Satellite Motel.
+If that weren’t enough to grab the attention of passersby, Junior added a Sputnik-style sign with blinking lights at the ends of the antennae.
+Unfortunately, the lights were later damaged in a hailstorm.
 The motto of the space-themed motel was “Designed for Tomorrow, Available Today.”

-In the center of the motel was a core that served as Junior’s living quarters.
-The first floor included the dining room and kitchen while the second floor which was only accessible by elevator contained the bedrooms and bathrooms.
-The third floor which has been referred to as the penthouse was the living area with bar.
-Meanwhile, 15 keystone shaped hotel rooms surrounded the core on the first and second floors.
-The first floor rooms were accessible from the outside while the second floor rooms offered access to a patio that stretched around the entire building.
+The center of the motel featured a core that served as Junior’s living quarters.
+Inside, the first floor of his quarters had a dining room and kitchen, while the second floor, which was only accessible by elevator, contained the bedrooms and bathrooms.
+The third floor contained the living room and a bar.
+Surrounding the core were 15 keystone-shaped rooms on the first and second floors.
+The first-floor rooms were accessible from the outside, while the second-floor units had access to a patio that stretched around the entire building.

 Just 11 years after he moved into the Satellite Motel, Junior passed away in 1977 at the age of 55.
-Ownership of the hotel was turned over to his sister Margaret and her husband Joe Kosalka.
-They would continue to operate the hotel which remained popular with the Aksarben crowd as well as tourists and those drawn to its unique design until 1986.
+At that point, ownership of the motel was turned over to his sister Margaret and her husband Joe Kosalka.
+They continued to operate the motel, which was popular with the Aksarben crowd, tourists, and those drawn to its unique design, until 1986.

-At that point the couple sold the hotel to independent hotel owner Mahesh Patel in 1986.
-He expanded the hotel from 15 to 45 rooms at a time when many small hotels were closing due to competition from large hotel chains.
-Despite the increased competition, the Satellite remained a popular choice and maintained an occupancy of 70% due to its low rates, personal service and unusual design.
+Following the Kosalkas, it was sold to independent motel owner Mahesh Patel in 1986.
+While it seems nearly impossible, I read that he expanded it from 15 to 45 units.
+The renovation occurred at a time when many small motels were closing due to competition from larger chains.
+Despite the increased competition, the Satellite maintained a 70% occupancy due to its low rates and personal service.
+It seems likely that the biggest factor was its design.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!